 Response: Suitability of existing trails for mountain biking varies by alternative, from no mountain biking trails affected in alternatives A, B, or E, to several hundred miles affected in alternative D. (See Final Environmental Impact Statement Environmental Consequences for Recommended Wilderness Areas and for Backcountry Areas).
-New mountain bike trails may be allowed, subject to site specific analysis and decision making, in areas suitable for this use.
+New mountain bike trails could not be constructed in the Chalk Buttes Backcountry Area, or constructed or designated, other than reroutes of existing trails, in the Big Pryor and Lionhead Backcountry Areas.
+New mountain bike trails may be allowed, subject to site specific analysis and decision making, in other areas suitable for this use.

-In the preferred alternative, about 24 miles of trail would no longer be suitable for mountain bike use.
-Almost 9 miles are in the Sawtooth recommended wilderness area, where there is no legal access from private land, or access is provided from Yellowstone National Park where mountain biking is not allowed.
-About 1.5 miles are in the South Crazy recommended wilderness area and about 14 miles are in the Bad Canyon Backcountry Area.
+In the preferred alternative, about 31 miles of trail would no longer be suitable for mountain bike use.
+Almost 9 miles are in the Sawtooth Recommended Wilderness Area, where there is no public access from private land, or access is provided from Yellowstone National Park where mountain biking is not allowed.
+About 2.5 miles are in the Crazy Mountains Backcountry Area, again where there is no public access, about 1.5 miles are in the South Crazy Recommended Wilderness Area, about 4 miles are in the Cowboy Heaven Recommended Wilderness Area, and about 14 miles are in the Bad Canyon Backcountry

+Area.
 The suitability of backcountry areas for mechanized recreation such as mountain biking is addressed individually for each backcountry area in chapter 3 of the revised plan.
 In the preferred alternative, mountain biking would no longer be suitable off trail in the key linkage areas and in the backcountry areas that are suitable for this use.
 The suggestions for mountain bike management are not included in a programmatic land management plan.